Learn skills you'll need in the workplace with Vocational Education and Training

 Flexible learning options allow you to study units online or combine your study with work

-You can learn just about anything and gain nationally recognised qualifications at your local TAFE
+You can learn just about anything and gain nationally recognised qualifications with Vocational Education and Training (VET)

 At University you learn theoretical knowledge and develop a broad understanding of topics.
-TAFE teaches you practical skills for a specific workplace.
+VET teaches you practical skills for a specific workplace.

 For example, a Cert IV in Aged Care teaches all the skills you’d need to work in aged care (either in a client’s home or an aged care facility) and includes an element of work experience.
 You’ll graduate ready to work, with skills that are immediately useful to an employer.